risw24/open_coal/README.md

-# The Cost of Open Coal Forcasting
+# Open Coal Price Forecast

 This is my academic project in Data Mining Course (June 2022) in Faculty of Computer Science University of Indonesia.
 I do this project with my partner Hilmy Akbar.
 This forecasting is using Time Series Analysis with ARIMA model and do some other explnatory analysis.

 ## 1. Input
-We get the cost of coal from https://markets.businessinsider.com/commodities/coal-price.
-From the data, we using data from 1 Jan 2021 - 1 Jan 2022 to make forecasting model to predict coal open price after that.
+We get open coal price from https://markets.businessinsider.com/commodities/coal-price.
+From the data, we using data from 1 Jan 2021 - 1 Jan 2022 to make forecasting model to predict open coal price after that.
 ## 2. Data Analysis
 ![alt text](https://github.com/risw24/open_coal/blob/master/image/Open%20Coal%20Graph.png?raw=true)
-Coal open price increased in October - November because coal is used by Europeans to face winter.
-So, when the demand is increased, the coal open price is increased too.
+Open coal price increased in October - November because coal is used by Europeans to face winter.
+So, when the demand is increased, the open coal price is increased too.
 Beside that, there is no seasonalities in this graph because there is no seasonally repeating pattern.

 ![alt text](https://github.com/risw24/open_coal/blob/master/image/Open%20Coal%20with%20mean%20std.png?raw=true)